 - 10: South of Tavorsk Park on Verdansk's southern edge.

-Warzone bunker 11 and phone locations
+Warzone bunker 11: Here are the phone locations

 - 0: ноль ("nohl")